Native American tribes reach $590 million opioid settlement

 More than 400 tribes and intertribal organizations representing about 80% of tribal citizens have sued over opioids.

-New Brunswick, New Jersey-based Johnson & Johnson — whose opioids included Duragesic and Nucynta but which has stopped selling opioids — said in a statement Tuesday that the settlement is not an admission of liability or wrongdoing.
-Cardinal, based in Columbus, Ohio, declined to comment, and the other distributors did not immediately respond to requests for comment.
+Cardinal, based in Columbus, Ohio, declined to comment, and McKesson did not immediately respond to requests for comment.

 Under the deal, Johnson & Johnson would pay $150 million over two years.
-AmerisourceBergen, based in Conshohocken, Pennsylvania; McKesson, based in Irving, Texas; and Cardinal would contribute $440 million in total over seven years.
+AmerisourceBergen; McKesson, based in Irving, Texas; and Cardinal would contribute $440 million in total over seven years.

 Each tribe could decide whether to participate but would be required to use the money to deal with the opioid epidemic.